 The Mysterious Widow

-There was a woman who would, at some point, appear at all the matches, claiming to be Martín Karadagián’s widow.
-Said to be an important Argentinean aristocrat and former lover of Martín who could not bear to think that her beloved Martín was perhaps still desiring her love, breath, and unconditional support.
+There was a woman who at some point, appeared at all the matches, claiming to be Martín Karadagián’s widow.
+Said to be an important Argentinean aristocrat and former lover of Martín, who could not bear to think that her beloved Martín was perhaps still desiring her love, breath, and unconditional support.
 Truly bizarre…

 William Boo, the Heel Referee

 A cheating, conniving, and very corrupt referee despised by the fans — a critical element in Martín’s Titanes show.
 A person that readily got involved in the matches and mostly favored the heels, of course!
 Think of an overweight Earl Hebner or even a “Dangerous” Danny Davis who often stole the show and would butt and punch his way to notoriety.

 Martín Karagadián – Failing Health and the End of an Era

 In the years that have passed since, Titanes has become a refuge of nostalgia and cherished childhood memories for many Argentinians and fans in Latin America.
 It was a wrestling product that represented a different era and a different world.